ViniciussRibeir0/ViniciussRibeir0/README.md

 <h1>Vinicius Ribeiro</h1>
 <h3>Hello!</h3>
-I'm 16 years old, I live in São Paulo, I'm currently attending the 3rd year of high school integrated with the Systems Development technician at Etec Albert Einstein.
-I'm a beginner in the world of programming and with many mistakes and successes I'm learning!
+I'm 17 years old, live in São Paulo, and I'm currently attending the 3rd year of high school integrated with the Systems Development technician at Etec Albert Einstein.
+I'm a beginner in the world of programming and with many mistakes and successes, I'm learning!

 <strong> I have knowledge: </strong>